-Mosul push suspended after U.S.-led coalition strike kills civilians
+U.S. confirms its jets struck in Mosul where dozens of civilians were killed

 The militants have used car bombs, snipers and mortar fire to counter the offensive.
 They have also stationed themselves in homes belonging to Mosul residents to fire at Iraqi troops, often drawing air or artillery strikes that have killed civilians.

-The United Nations’ Grande said civilians were at extreme risk as the fighting in Mosul intensified and all sides must to do their utmost to avoid such casualties.
+The United Nations chief humanitarian official, Lise Grande, said civilians were at extreme risk as the fighting intensified and all sides must to do their utmost to avoid such casualties.

 “International humanitarian law is clear.
 Parties to the conflict — all parties – are obliged to do everything possible to protect civilians.
-This means that combatants cannot use people as human shields and cannot imperil lives through indiscriminate use of fire-power,” she said.Report Typo/Error
+This means that combatants cannot use people as human shields and cannot imperil lives through indiscriminate use of fire-power,” she said in a statement.Report Typo/Error